scallensc/aptrack/README.md

 _aptrack TRACKINGNUMBERHERE_

 The purpose of this application is for a user to be able to receive information regarding the status of a delivery from Australia Post, from the terminal, instead of having to utilise the Australia Post website to retrieve such information.
-It will retrieve the information via an HTTP GET request, utilising the Australia Post track/trace API, which will return information in JSON format, which will then be parsed and output to the user in a human readable form.
+Using the Python requests library, It will retrieve the information via an HTTP GET request, utilising the Australia Post track/trace API, which will return information in JSON format, which will then be parsed and output to the user in a human readable form.
 This information will also be stored in a history file.

 Being someone that finds themselves refreshing the Australia Post website constantly while waiting for a delivery, I feel that for a developer working in terminal frequently, it would be quite handy to have the ability to quickly get a status update from the command line instead of utilising the web page to retrieve this information.

 The target audience for this application would be anyone awaiting a delivery from Australia Post that would like to receive information on the delivery status via the terminal, developers, or anyone using terminal frequently on a daily basis that receive postal deliveries.
 Perhaps employees in the mail department of a business or corporation that receive a lot of packages and utilise a terminal based workflow.

-The application will be used as a command in terminal, with the package tracking number appended to the application command as an argument.
-This will then be checked for validity using the Australia Post API, if invalid, the user will be asked to input a valid tracking number, or have a choice to exit the application.
-If no argument is passed to the command line, the user will be asked to enter a number or have a choice to exit the application.
+The application will be used as a command in terminal, with the option of the package tracking number being passed to the application command as an argument.
+Using argparse library, the application will determine if the user has or has not passed the tracking number using an optional argument flag.
+This will then be checked for validity using the Australia Post API, if the user has passed a tracking number to the application, and the number is valid, the most recent tracking update will be delivered to the command line and the program will exit.
+If invalid, the user will be given a relevant error code and the application will also exit.
+If the user has not passed a tracking number as an argument, they will have a menu with options to input a valid tracking number, after which they can view tracking information, history, or have a choice to exit the application.

 ## Development Plan

 ### Features

+#### Two use case scenarios, user passes tracking number with argument, or enters no tracking number on program run

+- Tracking number passed as argument - Display most recent tracking event for valid number at command line and break, on error, display relevant error message at command line and break
+- Tracking number not passed as argument - Display menu with active tracking number at the top and options

+#### _Display menu_

+- Inform user of option for future use to pass tracking number as argument to receive most recent tracking update at command line

+- Show menu with following options
+  - _Enter new tracking number_
+    - Allow user to enter a new tracking number which will be stored in a variable as active tracking number
+  - _Show tracking information_
+    - Check entered number for validity using Australia Post API
+    - Valid result will return tracking information for active tracking number
+    - Invalid result will ask user to enter a valid tracking number
+  - _History_
+    - Store results from tracking number to a file in order to display tracking history for the active tracking number
+  - _Exit_
+    - Exit program

+#### _Enter new tracking number_

+- Request tracking number from user
+  - Store in variable as active tracking number
+- Display tracking number at top of menu

 #### _Retrieve tracking information_

-- User passes tracking number as argument to program
+- If user passes tracking number as argument to program:
-  - Tracking number stored as **_variable_**
+  - Tracking number stored as variable

   - Variable checked against Australia Post database using API HTTP GET request, following possible responses: